JetBrains/lincheck/docs/parameter-generation.md

 Due to the small range of keys in the `MultiMap` (`[1..2]`), `Lincheck` quickly revealed the race in the `add(key, value)` implementation: during 2 concurrent writes one value update was lost.

+## To sum up

+In this section you have learnt how to configure arguments passed to the test operations.

+> Get the full code of the example [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/MultiMapTest.kt).

 `MultiMap` implementation uses `java.util.concurrent.ConcurrentHashMap` as a building block and testing in the model checking mode may take a while due to the significant number of interleavings to check.
 Considering implementation of the `ConcurrentHashMap` to be correct we can optimize and increase coverage of model checking.